-The system in question comprehensively summarizes our 6-year experience of software development for the retail sector.
+The system in question comprehensively summarizes our 6-year experience of retail software development.
 It was conceived as a flexible solution that could be easily tailored to business processes of companies that adopted it.

 Our development team was at the core of its growth, from the very beginning up to the latest applied innovations, which include automated testing and server deployment, as well as a number of Data Science models that retrieve and use statistics to facilitate sales.

 Before we proceed with our story, we'd like to turn it over to Richard Stack, our friend, CEO of Comcash, and the owner of this system.
 We've been successfully working with him for many years, and now he kindly provided us with a video where he describes his experience as a client of MobiDev.

 The first version: 1 year from idea to release